 Your letter grade in this class scales up with the number of credits accumulated, with a maximum of 21 credits available.
 As shown below, each additional credit earned above 10 increases your letter grade by one increment (for example, from B- to B, or from B+ to A-), but accumulating fewer than 10 credits for the whole quarter results in a letter F grade.
-This approach lets you know where you stand during the quarter and what you need to accomplish to earn a particular letter grade.
+This approach lets you know where you stand during the quarter and what you need to accomplish to earn a particular letter grade (you build up more credit as the quarter goes on, and credits earned cannot be lost).

-Credits earned 09 10 11 12 13 14 15 16 17 18 19 20 21 Letter grade F D- D D+ Ċ- C C+ B- В B+ Α- Α Α+
+Credits earned 09 10 11 12 13 14 15 16 17 18 19 20 21 Letter grade F D- D D+ C- C C+ B- В B+ Α- Α Α+